 If you prefer a wider-selection of intake brands, Amazon has a huge selection of aftermarket-intakes from AEM, Volant, Injen, Geuine Mopar, Spectre and many more.

-(The links above are affiliate links in which we will earn a small monetary-commission should you purchase something from either Amazon or Knfilters.com.
-If you do so, you’re helping to keep us up and running!
-These links open in a new window as to not disrupt your reading here.)
+(The links above/below are affiliate links in which we will earn a small monetary-commission should you purchase something from Amazon.
+If you do so, you’re helping to keep us up and running!).

 Aftermarket Intake Introduction: